-The budgetary impact in terms of VAT revenue for Malta has not led to the reduction of the national revenue budget.
+The budgetary impact in terms of VAT revenue for Malta is not significant on the national revenue budget.

 • Fundamental rights

 The proposal does not have any consequences for the protection of fundamental rights.

 4. BUDGETARY IMPLICATIONS

 The proposal has no implication for the EU budget because Malta will carry out a compensation calculation in accordance with Article 6 of Council Regulation (EEC EURATOM) 1553/89.